ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>In the past two years we doubled down on our investment in developer experience and performance — in every single release we’ve been…</blockquote>

 <h3>4.
-How to find businesses without websites - <a href="https://medium.com/@webdevamin/how-to-find-businesses-without-websites-1ed16dd68655" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Get Express to Output Nicely Formatted HTML? - <a href="https://medium.com/javascript-in-plain-english/how-to-get-express-to-output-nicely-formatted-html-6467b1d67c20" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Webdevamin`**
+✍️ **posted by `JavaScript in Plain English`**

-<blockquote>Not all businesses spend their time investing in a digital presence.
-Some may be small mom-and-pop shops, local service providers, or…</blockquote>
+<blockquote>Sometimes, we want to get Express to output nicely formatted HTML.</blockquote>

 <h3>5.
 Web Development For Data Scientists - <a href="https://medium.com/chifi-media/web-development-for-data-scientists-8baf00d3e199" target="_blank" rel="noopener noreferrer">link</a></h3>